rubinius/rubinius/web/_includes/instructions.markdown

    method has been overridden.
 The serial number check is used to determine each time the code is executed, whether or not the standard `Fixnum#times` has been overridden.
-It leverages the serial number field on a `CompiledMethod`, is initialised to either 0 (for kernel land methods) or 1 (for user land methods).
+It leverages the serial number field on a `CompiledCode`, is initialised to either 0 (for kernel land methods) or 1 (for user land methods).

 <h3><a class="instruction" name="check_serial_private">check_serial_private(literal, serial)</a></h3>